Home » Digital NC Real Estate Contact e-PRO® Dwain Ammons (828) 447-0036

 • If a party agrees to conduct a transaction by electronic means, that person has the right to refuse to conduct other transactions electronically.
 A client may agree to conduct one transaction electronically, but then wish to conduct other transactions in the traditional “paper” way.
 (This right must not be waived by an agreement.)
 Any verbal conversations between two transaction parties shouldn’t be misconstrued as electronic record unless provided for under North Carolina state law.

-Conducting Digital NC Real Estate transactions through email or other electronic means is becoming commonplace.
+Conducting Digital NC Real Estate transactions for sellers through email or other electronic means is becoming commonplace.
 Electronic contracting is a quick and efficient way for all parties involved in a real estate transaction (NC real estate brokers, NC clients, NC lenders, NC title representatives, etc.) to communicate information and to share and acknowledge the receipt of documents.
 It also saves time and money.

 A record or signature can’t be denied its legal effect or enforceability solely because it’s in electronic format.
 In the same way, a contract cannot be denied its legal effect or enforceability solely because it was formed using an electronic record.
 If a North Carolina law requires that a record be in writing, a NC electronic record fulfills that legal requirement.
 If a North Carolina state law requires a signature, an electronic signature fulfills that requirement.